besthedgehog/PyPriroda/README.md

 __create_hess__(name_of_out_optimization_file='name')

 Function creates hessian from an optimization file.
+The name of out file will be "HESS_name_of_out_optimization_file.in".

 _Parameters:_
 name_of_out_optimization_file : string, default= 'name'.